 Your reservation is NOT confirmed at this point.
 Do not proceed with plans until your Events Liaison has received confirmation via SERT.
 This is why you should request space as early as possible – ideally more than two or three weeks in advance.
 Bear in mind, requesting space close to the event date may leave you too little time to sort out details, or may leave you in a space less than ideal.
 Space for all student events must be requested by midnight on Monday of the week prior to the week of the event.

 - Receive confirmation or an offer to select an alternate room/time

-Room reservations for events are made at a weekly meeting.
+Room reservations for events are made at a weekly meeting, generally on Tuesday mornings.
 All event requests should be made at least one week in advance.
 If there is a conflict with your request, an email will be sent with alternative options.
 If this is the case, answer the email to indicate your preference.